menu

 • Electric razor

-Cutting a knot or tangle in a Persian cat's coat:
+Cutting a mat out of a Persian cat's coat

 1. If your cat has a single knot or the tangles are spread apart from one another, you can use the scissors.
 Start feeling the knot that you need to cut out to determine how far it is from the skin, and calculate what you're going to do.

-2. Find someone who can help!
-If your cat moves, using scissors can be very dangerous.
+2. Find someone who can help.
+If your cat squirms a lot, using scissors can be very dangerous.

 3. Start cutting gradually.
 It's better to cut off less fur than end up hurting the poor animal.
 Start at the surface of the tangle and work inwards until the knot is practically cut out.